RakeshRam/micro_services/api_manager/README.md

 # Django Example API Application

-Example Django App with REST and Docker(Optional) for a Microservices Architecture.
+Example Django App using REST, MySQL, Message-Broker and Docker for a Microservices Architecture.

 ## <u>Installation</u>